African-American Vernacular English: Vocabulary

 AAVE has also contributed many words and phrases to other varieties of English, including chill out, main squeeze, soul, funky, and threads.

-Distinct phrases are widely used in African American slang.
-Reasons for it is its tendency for emotive expression and exaggeration.
-Phrases are very effective in translating the most complex meanings into visual images.
-Another reason for phrases is their rhythmic qualities, which are highly valued in African American slang.
-The most productive phrase patterns of AAE slang involve combinations of verbs and other parts of speech, including nouns which are accompanied by prepositions.
-This combination functions as an "extended verb".

 Influence on other dialects

 African-American Vernacular English has influenced the development of other dialects of English.
 The AAVE accent, New York accent, and Spanish-language accents have together yielded the sound of New York Latino English, some of whose speakers use an accent indistinguishable from an AAVE one.
 AAVE has also influenced certain Chicano accents and Liberian Settler English, directly derived from the AAVE of the original 16,000 African Americans who migrated to Liberia in the 1800s.
-In the United States, urban youth participating in hip-hop culture or marginalized as ethnic minorities are also well-studied in adopting African-American Vernacular English, or prominent elements of it: for example, Southeast-Asian Americans embracing hip-hop identities.
+In the United States, urban youth participating in hip-hop culture or marginalized as ethnic minorities may also adopt AAVE, or prominent elements of it: for example, Southeast-Asian Americans embracing hip-hop identities.

+Internet slang has borrowed heavily from AAVE, which has often been characterized as cultural appropriation.
+The term blaccent broadly refers to the accent associated with AAVE, but more often refers to the use of AAVE by non-black speakers.